haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/automated_restraints.md

   - **Starting residue**: using the infix `sta` (for start), defines the first residue in the C**N** symmetry segment.
   - **Ending residue**: using the infix `end` (for end), defines the last residue in the C**N** symmetry segment.
   - **ChainID/SegmentID**: using the infix `seg` (for segment), defines the segmentID in the C**N** symmetry segment.
   - **Partner index**: after the infix, must be set an integer defining the partner (e.g.: `seg1`).
-This index is used to group parameters related to the same partner together and match the start, end, and segment id.
+This index is used to group parameters related to the same partner together and match the start, end, and segment ID.
 - **The suffix section**:
-  - **Symmetry index**: as suffix (`_Y`) must be defined the index of the symmetry, this allows to define multiple C**N** symmetries at the same time.
+  - **Symmetry index**: the suffix (`_Y`) must be define the index of the symmetry.
+This allows the definition of multiple C**N** symmetries at the same time.

 Note that multiple symmetry restraints can be set up in the same run.
 This is performed by indexing (`_Y`) the parameter name (e.g: `cNsym_xxx_Y`)